 A. G. Sandblom was the Conference Missionary in Oregon at the time Cherry Grove was becoming a town.
 He worked with Baptist people that had settled there and organized the church in 1912.

 The picture on the left was down town Cherry Grove as it looked back in those days.
 The hotel (the building on the left with the sign on the front) was owned by Mrs. Ellen Milton, until it burnt down.
 Mrs. Milton was a long time member of Temple Baptist Church.
 In 1975, she was 96 years old, and has been a member of this church for more than 60 years.

-Mr. August Lovegren, moved to town in 1911 and set up a sawmill, which was the only industry in Cherry Grove at that time.
-He previously owned a sawmill in the town of Preston, Washington.
+Mr. August Lovegren, moved to Cherry Grove in 1911 and set up a sawmill that was the only industry in the previously in the town of Preston.
 The Lovegren family were among the 45 charter members when the church was organized.
 A dam creating a 70 acre lake was built to power the saw mill.
 The town grew up with a hotel, stores, post office and a railroad line from Gaston.
 In January of 1914, during the ministry of Andrew Johnson, the first pastor, a freak flood rushed down the Tualatin river, washed out the dam and wiped out the lumber venture.
 No lives were lost but the employment base was gone and people moved away.
 The church had reached a peak of 119 members before the tragedy.
 The dam was not rebuilt.
 August Lovegren lived less than 2 years after the flood, but the the church he established lived on until 1979.
 The church was the adhesive that held the community together.